Introduction

 Scripting

-If you build up test set expressions programmatically, consider taking a look at the built-in test set constants.
+If you build up test set expressions programmatically, consider taking a look at the built-in test set functions.

-Some of the syntax used in test sets may interfere with your shell, especially the use of whitespace.
+Some of the syntax used in test sets may interfere with your shell, especially the use of whitespace and special tokens within patterns like $

 Use non-interpreting quotes around the test set expression (commonly single quotes '...'